 - External beam radiation therapy (EBRT) used for retinoblastoma treatment

-- Age at inclusion between 7 and 35 years
+- Age at inclusion greater or equal to 7 years old.

 - Time period between the end of EBRT and inclusion date of 5 years or more

 - Written informed consent signed by patient (or legal representative)

 - Personal history of non-familial unilateral unifocal retinoblastoma without RB1

 - Personal history of second primary neoplasm occurring within radiation fields

 - Contraindication for MRI (pacemaker, intraocular metallic foreign body, defibrillators